wQuasar/coding-interview-key/README.md

 All even numbers at start, all odd at end of array.
 [solution gist](https://gist.github.com/wQuasar/abe12e0814c1e617671d619bdb54618d)

 **Learnings:** Initially, had two loops, one at start and one at end of array.
 This is redundant.
-We can have just one var to track if the start numbers are even, if yes, move to next number, if not, swap with end of loop var (while decreasing the end of loop index).
+We can have just one var to track if the start numbers are even, if yes, move to next number, if not, swap with end of list var (while decreasing the end of list index).
 **Compile errors:** 2 (variable name mismatch)

 ### 2. Sort Colors